top of page

 Southend Barns

-A collaborative Biodiversity Net Gain habitat creation and management project in the Chichester countryside between Eco-Logical Landscapes, & premier wedding venue and regenerative farm South End Barns.
+A collaborative Biodiversity Net Gain habitat creation & management project in the Chichester countryside between Eco-Logical Landscapes, & premier wedding venue & regenerative farm Southend Barns.

 Southend Barns Biodiversity Net Gain Partnership